YoussefElsafi/Advanced-AI-Discord-Bot-BatchBot/terms.md

 * Harassment, threats, or abuse of other users.
 * Spamming or sending unsolicited messages.
 * Impersonating others or misrepresenting your affiliation with any person or entity.
-* Data scraping, mining, or extraction without our express written permission.
+* Scraping, mining, or extracting data without explicit written permission.
 * Attempting to gain unauthorized access to the Bot, its systems, or user data.
 * Distributing malware, viruses, or other harmful code.
 * Engaging in any activity that violates applicable laws or regulations.